sonic-net/SONiC/doc/sfp-cmis/cmis-init.md

   - Only staged control set 0 will be supported
   - No speed negotiation.
   - No custom signal integrity settings
-  - Implement the procedures defined in Appendix D.1.3 and D.2.2 of [CMIS 5](http://www.qsfp-dd.com/wp-content/uploads/2021/05/CMIS5p0.pdf)
+  - Implement the procedures defined in Appendix D.1.3 and D.2.2 of [CMIS v5](http://www.qsfp-dd.com/wp-content/uploads/2021/05/CMIS5p0.pdf)
 - **sonic-platform-common**: Update **sonic-xcvr** for CMIS application advertising and initialization
 - **sonic-platform-daemons**: Update **sonic-xcvrd** for state-based CMIS application initialization to support multiple CMIS transceivers in one single thread
 - **sonic-utilities**: Update the **sfputil** and **sfpshow** for CMIS application advertisement

+## Outside the Scope

+The following items are outside the scope of this document:

+- The synchronization between syncd and xcvrd
+  The datapath initialization should happen only when the Tx signals from the ASIC/MAC towards the optics is valid and good for the selected application (i.e. 6.3.3.5 DPInit State of [CMIS v5](http://www.qsfp-dd.com/wp-content/uploads/2021/05/CMIS5p0.pdf))
+  Currently, **pmon#xcvrd** do not have any means to know this at runtime whether the port breakout configuration is done or ASIC/MAC is ready in the desired mode.
+- The non-default application is not supported
+  Only application 1 (i.e. default application) is supported, the port configurations that require non-default application code may experience link failures on CMIS v4/v5 optics.

 ## Functional Requirements